2018ik/2018ik.github.io/_wiki/vital_group.markdown

 ## Why "Vital" Groups?

 To be "vital" means to be living and active.
 There are many groups - believers who meet together - but there is a need for groups who can steadfastly increase, perfect, and build up the Body of Christ (Acts 2:46-47).
+These are groups of two or three which gather into the Lord's name (Matt.
+18:20).

 The nature of the vital groups is spiritual, to be filled with the Holy Spirit.
 The condition of the vital groups is loving one another (John 13:35) in oneness and with one accord.